HerrNamenlos123/GenomeScript/README.md

-    PreventDefaultSuccess()         -- Call this to return early after the script, without calling the original PreventDefaultFailure()         -- The last call across all scripts defines what is done -- To keep mods as compatible as possible, prevent as little defaults as possible and only add hooks
-    PreventDefaultWithValue()       -- Return early, but with the return value from this hook return this:TriggerVictory()    -- We call another function instead of the default, and return the return value instead end
+    PreventDefaultSuccess()         -- Call this to return early after the script, without calling the original PreventDefaultFailure()         -- The last call across all scripts defines what is done -- To keep mods as compatible as possible, prevent as little defaults as possible and only add hooks result = this:TriggerVictory()  -- We call another function instead of the default, and return the return value instead PreventDefaultWithValue(result) -- Return early, but with the return value from this hook end
 ```
 This function would replace the combat music with the victory music.